Knuth-Plass Justified Text on the Web

 5. Quality Comparison

-Demerits measure justification quality using the TeX formula: (1 + badness)², where badness = 100 × |r|³ and r is the word-spacing ratio (extra spacing per gap / natural space width).
-Lower is better.
-CSS demerits are measured from the browser’s actual rendered word-spacing ratios via the Range API.
+Demerits use the TeX formula (1 + badness)² where badness = 100 × |r|³.
+Because the ratio is cubed then squared, small spacing differences produce enormous demerit ratios.
+This is useful for comparing optimizer configurations but not proportional to perceptual difference.
+CSS demerits below are measured from the browser’s actual rendered word-spacing via the Range API.

 Width A: Pretext + KP B: + GS/LS/DOM CSS justify A vs CSS B vs CSS